 Cultural Diversity

-Maraenui's cultural diversity is evident in its rich ethnic representation, with a significant Māori presence alongside European and Pacific communities.
+Maraenui’s cultural diversity shines through its blend of ethnic groups, with a strong Māori presence alongside European and Pacific communities.
+This mix creates a vibrant social fabric unique to this Napier suburb.

 Ethnic Representation